deepak481/Population_searcher/README.md

 - As a user, I can view my recent searches and clicking on one should return me to that search.

 ## **Note**
-- Used random function for generating dummy population figure coz i couldn't found any particular API.
+- Used Math.random() function for generating dummy population figure coz i couldn't found any particular API.